Rolling Back to a Previous Git Commit¶

 Before doing a reset, especially a hard reset, it's a good idea to ensure that you don't have any uncommitted changes that you want to keep.

-You can check this with git status
+You can check this with git status.

 If you've already pushed the commit to a remote repository and you perform a

-reset, you'll have to force push (git push --force
+reset, you'll have to force push (git push --force) to update the remote

 repository.